On Type I blowup and $\varepsilon$-regularity criteria of suitable weak solutions to the 3D incompressible MHD equations: Introduction

-Similar results have also been obtained for suitable weak solutions to MHD equations, see \cite{he2005Partial,kang2009Interior,wang2013Interior,choe2015Hausdorff} and references therein.
+Similar results have also been obtained for suitable weak solutions to MHD equations, see, e.g., \cite{he2005Partial,vyalov2008Partial,kang2009Interior,wang2013Interior}.
 To be specific, the triplet $(u,b,p)$ is said to be a suitable weak solution to \eqref{eq: MHD} in the unit parabolic ball $Q_1=Q_1(0,0)$, if

 (i) $u,b \in L_t^\infty L_x^2 (Q_1)$, $\nabla u, \nabla b \in L^2(Q_1)$, $p \in L^{3/2}(Q_1)$;

 (ii) $(u,b,p)$ satisfies \eqref{eq: MHD} in $Q_1$ in the sense of distribution;

 (iii) for a.e. $t \in (-1,0)$, the local energy inequality